Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

 \subsection{Dataset}

-We use the offshore wind farm dataset introduced by \citet{grothe2022analyzing}, which provides meteorological and synthetic power production data on an hourly basis, over 40 years (up to and including 2019) for 29 major European offshore wind farms.
-The meteorological data is derived from ERA5, a global reanalysis dataset produced by the European Centre for Medium-Range Weather Forecasts that provides consistent hourly estimates of certain atmospheric variables.
-This data is combined with turbine-specific power curves to generate realistic hourly power production time series for research purposes.
+We use the dataset introduced by \citet{grothe2022analyzing}, comprising 40 years of hourly meteorological and synthetic power data for 29 European offshore wind farms.
+The meteorological data is derived from ERA5, a global reanalysis dataset produced by the European Centre for Medium-Range Weather Forecasts (ECMWF) that provides consistent hourly estimates of certain atmospheric variables.
+By combining the ERA5 reanalysis data with turbine-specific power curves, the authors generate realistic hourly power production time series, designed for research purposes.
+While this dataset relies on generated power curves and grid-averaged reanalysis data rather than high-resolution operational SCADA measurements, it provides a controlled and consistent baseline across all target farms.
+Avoiding the missing values, sensor errors and turbine degradation typical of real-world SCADA data allows us to isolate the theoretical efficacy of our proposed transfer learning framework.